MicroRNA loaded extracellular vesicles affect tumor microenvironment in Tumor on a chip

-The microRNA was used as a potential therapeutic agent to regulate the crosstalk between tumor and microglia (macrophages residing in Central Nervous System).
-The treatment inhibited the invasion of both cell types and resulted in more rounded, less invasive, morphology in both tumor and microglial cells.
-The cytokine profile also showed that after miRNA treatment, most tumor progression-related cytokines were down regulated except those that were associate with polarization of the microglia cells to M1 phenotype.
-Co-culture of these cells and NK cells treated with microRNA-124 recruited more NK cells into the microenvironment of the tumor.
-These treatment has shown promising anti-tumor effects by decreasing related tumor markers, improving NK cell infiltration and inhibiting of microglial polarization.
+In a side-by-side channel chip, the authors co-cultured tumor and immune cells (microglia) close to each other (see methods below).
+Treatment with the microRNA inhibited the invasion of both cell types into a gel in the central channel, and resulted in more rounded, less invasive morphology in both tumor and microglial cells.
+Cytokine profiles also showed that after the treatment, most tumor progression-related cytokines were down-regulated except those associated with polarization of the microglia cells to M1 phenotype.
+Moreover, the treatment recruited more NK cells from the recirculation into the tumor microenvironment.
+This treatment has shown promising anti-tumor effects by decreasing related tumor markers, improving NK cell infiltration, and inhibiting microglial polarization.

-+ Investigation of different miRNA anti-tumor effects in different cell lines.
++ Investigation of different microRNA anti-tumor effects in different cell lines.

-+ Different methods of miRNA delivery into cells.
++ Different methods of microRNA delivery into cells.

 + Co-culture of glioblastoma cells with different immune cells

-– The same old story, they used PDMS but performed no investigation of the EV absorption into PDMS.
+– The same old story, they used PDMS but performed no investigation of the extracellular vesicle penetration into PDMS.

 – They had to refresh the media in the chips manually everyday although the co-culture was for 4 days.